shadow7412/Shadow-Reader/README.md

 * Allow people to import from this service.
 This will make the transition from Google to Shadow easy.

 Mobile
 * Yes.
 But perhaps a bit later.
+Lets get the thing working first.